KemalAkin/kemalakin.github.io/_portfolio/2_dow_jones.md

 collection: portfolio
 ---
 <p align="justify">
 The <em> Dow Jones Industrial Average</em>, is a stock market index of 30 prominent companies listed on stock exchanges in the US.
 In this project, I obtain the various data of the companies in the index via web scraping (Pandas and Yahoo Finance), clean the data and create a database using Python.
-Finally, interactive dashboards for are created using Microsoft Power BI and Tableau. <br/>
+Finally, interactive dashboards are created using Microsoft Power BI and Tableau. <br/>

 A sample output is shown below.